nya3jp/tast-tests/android/README.md

 # Android projects used by Tast tests

 This directory contains Android projects that are used by Tast tests.
-They are built at the same time the Chrome OS test image is built, and not updated by tast run command automatically.
+They are built at the same time the ChromeOS test image is built, and not updated by tast run command automatically.

 ## Using an APK under the directory in Tast